sonnyding1/blog-astro/src/content/blog/20230302-chatgpt-cli.md

 ---
+title: ChatGPT-cli
 pubDatetime: 2023-03-02T16:00:00Z
-title: ChatGPT-cli
 postSlug: chatgpt-cli
-featured: true
+featured: false
 draft: false
 tags:
   - project
-ogImage: ""
 description: Recently, OpenAI released API for ChatGPT, I took advantage of that, and did a little test run.
 This is going to be a fairly short blog post, all I've done is to test the new API.
 ---
 Recently, OpenAI released API for ChatGPT, I took advantage of that, and did a little test run.
 This is going to be a fairly short blog post, all I've done is to test the new API.

 ## API